TeamGraphix/graphix/docs/source/lc-mbqc.rst

 MBQC on local-Clifford decorated graph (LC-MBQC)
 ------------------------------------------------

 Using the graph state simulator we described above, we can classically preprocess a large part of measurement pattern.
-For this, we need a few prerequisits:
+For this, we need a few prerequisites:

 #.
-We need to translate from measurement pattetrn to a graph state.
+We need to translate from measurement pattern to a graph state.
 #.
 We need to make Pauli measurements independent from non-Pauli measurements
 #.
 We need a way to translate the post-measurement state back into a measurement pattern that preserve determinism

-1 and 2 can be treated by the original measurement calculus: graph state can be obtained by extracting the :math:`N` and :math:`E` commands, and 2. can be done by standardization and signal shifting procedure.
-3. is possible by adding the Clifford commands to the command sequence, which merely change the measurement angles on the Bloch sphere, as well as careful consideration of feedforward signals.
+1 and 2 can be treated by the original measurement calculus: graph state can be obtained by extracting the :math:`N` and :math:`E` commands, and 2 can be done by standardization and signal shifting procedure.
+3 is possible by adding the Clifford commands to the command sequence, which merely change the measurement angles on the Bloch sphere, as well as careful consideration of feedforward signals.

 We try this procedure with the measurement pattern in the last section (around the end of page :doc:`intro`),